deathworlders/online/content/book/deathworlders/chapter-35-event-horizions.md

 “Hell, it’s changed just since *I* got here,” Marty agreed.
 “And you two are first-gen colonists.
 I can’t even… Musta been something special.”

 Adam and Ava glanced at each other before Ava spoke for both of them.
-“It was...
-We were still kinda reeling from… I mean, we lost our *home!”* she managed.
+“It was...We were still kinda reeling from… I mean, we lost our *home!”* she managed.
 “My family, Adam’s mom, all our friends, the only city we’d ever lived in...”

 “We shoulda been in that, too,” Adam agreed.
 “Pure dumb luck we weren’t.”